flutter/website/assets-and-images.md

 would be chosen.
 For a device pixel ratio of 2.7, the asset `.../3.0x/my_icon.png` would be chosen.

-If the width and height of the rendered image are not specified, the nominal resolution is used to scale the asset so that it will occupy the same amount of screen space as the main asset would have, just with a higher resolution.
+If the width and height of the rendered image are not specified on the `Image` widget, the nominal resolution is used to scale the asset so that it will occupy the same amount of screen space as the main asset would have, just with a higher resolution.
 That is, if `.../my_icon.png` is 72px by 72px, then `.../3.0x/my_icon.png`
 should be 216px by 216px; but they both will render into 72px by 72px (in logical pixels) if width and height are not specified.

+Each entry in the asset section of the `pubspec.yaml` should correspond to a real file, with the exception of the main asset entry.
+If the main asset entry does not correspond to a real file, then the asset with the lowest resolution will be used as the fallback for devices with device pixel ratios below that resolution.
+The entry should still be included in the `pubspec.yaml` manifest, however.

 #### Loading images